-This year’s Knowledge Into Action Forum is an answer to the call from the business community to academia to facilitate and provide best practices through research and knowledge development on business models for driving sustainability.
+The 2018 Knowledge Into Action Forum was an answer to the call from the business community to academia to facilitate and provide best practices through research and knowledge development on business models for driving sustainability.

-Building on the 16th ABIS Colloquium, this year’s Knowledge Into Action Forum is an answer to the call from the business community to academia to help develop competitive and innovative business models for the UN SDGs through research and knowledge development.
+Building on the 16th ABIS Colloquium, the 2018 Knowledge Into Action Forum was an answer to the call from the business community to academia to help develop competitive and innovative business models for the UN SDGs through research and knowledge development.

-The Knowledge Into Action Forum will therefore give the opportunity for interactive discussions around creating innovative business models for the SDG era.
-In addition, it will give space for our Participants to disseminate research results, case studies and initiatives, as well as the opportunity to start new and innovative research projects.
+The Knowledge Into Action Forum gave the opportunity for interactive discussions around creating innovative business models for the SDG era.
+In addition, it gave space for our participants to disseminate research results, case studies and initiatives, as well as the opportunity to start new and innovative research projects.

-Within the SDG framework, the ABIS Knowledge Into Action Forum is designed to:
+Within the SDG framework, the ABIS Knowledge Into Action Forum was designed to:

 - Understand emerging trends and state of the art research for business model innovation

 - Offer a space to our network to disseminate knowledge, research and results